bugsbrog/node-db4-project/README.md

 The JSON representation above is the result of querying data from several tables using SQL joins, and then using JavaScript to hammer the data into that particular shape.

 Note that it's unlikely all the fields `{ "ingredient_id": 27, "ingredient_name": "olive oil", "quantity": 0.014 }` come from the same table.
-Otherwise an ingredient could only ever be used in a fixed quantity!
+Otherwise, an ingredient could only ever be used in a fixed quantity!

 Before writing any code, write out all desired tables in the data model and determine the relationships between tables.